|

 reside in attractive homes with all mod cons.
 A type that spread quickly in

 cities across North America, and far beyond.
 A home that was affordable to people who'd never owned one before, because the economics of land and materials made them fantastically cheap for a time.
-An amount of land that was lavish relative to current building lots, and that would have taken work to keep looking kempt.
-A quality of design that was often architectural, even when supplied in subdivision quantities.
+An amount of land that was lavish relative to current building lots, and that would have taken work to keep from looking unkempt.
+A quality of design that was often architectural, even when bungalows were supplied in subdivision quantities.
 The Savage bungalow however is also one of a kind, an eclectic blend of British, North American and regional arts-and-crafts influences.
 And I believe we can even discern Gustav Stickley's influence in its layout and details.

 |

-British adapted the Bengali bungalow to colonial needs |
+The local bungalow adapted to colonial needs |

 The bungalow itself enjoys a rich history as a building form (originally a house on one floor, like a cottage, with all the principal rooms under a single massive roof form) travelling far from